CiaranAnthony/CiaranAnthony.github.io/about.md

 My research is mostly focussed on brain-computer interfaces, or BCIs, a type of communication technology that allows people to interact with computers without moving their body.
 This can be useful in a medical context as patients with neurological impairments may use a BCI to better interact their environment, or even recover lost movements by engaging in BCI training.

-As of February 2020, I'm recruiting individuals with persistent arm weakness (i.e. stroke patients) for a BCI [study](/_posts/2020-03-10-3mt.md) investigating bimanual motor imagery: [flyer](/images/blog/strokeStudy/flyer.pdf).
+As of February 2020, I'm recruiting individuals with persistent arm weakness (e.g. stroke patients) for a BCI [study](_posts/2020-02-01-stroke-study.md) investigating bimanual motor imagery: [flyer](/images/blog/strokeStudy/flyer.pdf).

 I will soon collaborate with [Monzurul Alam](https://www.polyu.edu.hk/bme/people/academic-staff/dr-monzurul-alam/) at the Hong Kong Polytechnic Univeristiy on a clinical study exploring the potential of BCI motor priming for transcutaneous electical stimulation therapy in spinal-cord injury patients.